savonet/book/streaming.md

 1. some computations are performed (e.g. sound in produced by a text-to-speech library for `say`),
-2. a list of URIs, called _indicators_, is returned.
+2. a list of URI, called _indicators_, is returned.

 Generally, only one URI is returned: for instance, the `say` protocol generates audio in a temporary file and returns the path to the file it produced.
-When multiple URIs are returned, Liquidsoap is free to pick any of them and will actually pick the first working one.
+When multiple URI are returned, Liquidsoap is free to pick any of them and will actually pick the first working one.
 Typically, a "database" protocol could return multiple locations of a given file on multiple servers for increased resiliency.